 Surprisingly there are two good USB microphone options at this price point.
 The first one is Apogee Mic Plus.
 Many swear that this USB microphone can match XLR microphones in audio quality.

 Apogee Mic Plus is said to have a very low self-noise.
-There are no exact numbers, but if we can believe it the microphone is a great option for travelling.
+There are no exact numbers, but if we can believe it the microphone is a great option for traveling.
 It sells for 259$.

 Another great USB microphone that sells for 249$ is a Blue Yeti Pro.
 It is unique because it offers both USB and XLR connections.
 This is great news because it gives you upgrade options.
 You can start out using USB connection and once you have enough funds get an interface and XLR cable.